Living & Working On or Off Campus

 Resident Assistants (RAs) will be compensated for the cost of room $8,542 for their work.
 One half of this amount will be paid to you each semester through the student payroll.

 The compensation you receive for your work as a Resident Assistant is considered taxable income by the Internal Revenue Service and must be reported on your federal income tax return, if you file one.
 The amount paid to you directly through student payroll will be reported on your annual Swarthmore College W-2 wage statement form.

 - Working a campus job

 Many students work a campus job, and typically these jobs are advertised and filled at the beginning of the semester.
-A variety of campus jobs are posted on Swarthmore's online student employment website, as well as at the annual job fair.
+All available campus jobs are posted on Swarthmore's online student employment website, as well as at the annual job fair.
 For the 2020-21 academic year, this will be virtual.

 - Summer earnings expectations